Add2ReliaBlade: Enhanced material data and computed tomography, virtual test benches, big data, and data-based modeling as complements to ReliaBlade

 The German-Danish research project ReliaBlade, which has been running since 2018, has set itself the task of closing these knowledge gaps.
 The Add2ReliaBlade project addition is utilizing data available from ReliaBlade to contribute to a further increase in the structural reliability of rotor blades.
 The project partners want to achieve this goal by improving and validating existing calculation and simulation methods.

-In a subproject, Fraunhofer IWES is responsible among other things for complementing the ReliaBlade results with high-resolution CT images, which reveal possible production failures in the microstructure and also identify the progression of damage during the load history.
+In a subproject, Fraunhofer IWES is responsible among other things for complementing the ReliaBlade results with high-resolution CT images, which reveal possible production failures in the microstructure and also identify the progression of damage during the load history

 To make the very extensive information accessible as intuitively as possible, IWES is working on methods from the field of big data.
 This includes the creation of a database architecture including evaluation routines and knowledge graphs for the linkage of content and targeted provision of data and their interrelationships via an ontology.